Radio Battalion: 2nd Radio Battalion

 2nd Radio Battalion, also known as America's Radio Battalion, is the oldest Radio Battalion having been established as the 1st Radio Intelligence Platoon, Signals Company, Headquarters Battalion, 1st Marine Division on 2 January 1943.
 2nd Radio Battalion (informally known as RadBn) based at Marine Corps Base Camp Lejeune, North Carolina, supports the II Marine Expeditionary Force (II MEF).
 The battalion consists of three operations companies and a Headquarters and Support company.
 Alpha Company consists of Operation and Control Element's (OCE) 1 and 2 and an Operation Control and Analysis Center (OCAC).
 Bravo company is charged with supporting the 22nd, 24th and 26th Marine Expeditionary Units.
 Bravo supplies Collection Teams, Analysts and also contains MEWSS Teams and Radio Reconnaissance Teams.
 Charlie Company currently has two OCEs and currently serves as an EAS platoon for those Marines about to get out and a training platoon for new Marines arriving from MOS School.
 Headquarters and Support Company supports all activities of Alpha, Bravo and Charlie companies as needed.

 In 2011, Sgt.
 Paul Boothroyd of 2nd Radio Battalion notably survived being shot in the head by a round fired from a 7.62 x 54mm Dragunov sniper in Afghanistan.
 The bullet reportedly pierced his kevlar helmet and was deflected into his neck.
 The round was later surgically removed.
 On the same deployment, during a combat operation, Sgt Lucas Todd Pyeatt was killed by an IED while approaching Taliban insurgents in Machi Kehyl, Kajaki District, Helmand Province.
 Luke was Charlie Co.
 SIGINT Support Team 6 team leader and insisted on taking the first patrol so he would have a better understanding of the area to better prepare his team for similar actions.
 For this action Luke was awarded the Director of National Intelligence Medal of Valor.
 Luke's name has also been added to the National Security Agency Wall of Honor.
 He is buried in Section 60 at Arlington National Cemetery.
+Also notably, just weeks prior to the death of Sgt Pyeatt, LCpl Marcus Dandrea had also suffered injuries due to an IED and was awarded the Purple Heart after losing both of his legs and receiving extensive damage to one of his hands.